folowpig/KChef/README.md

 ### 2. Neo4j
 * Start Neo4j ([Download & Install](http://neo4j.com/download)) locally and open the [Neo4j Browser](http://localhost:7474).
 * Default ID is 'neo4j' and you need to set password as 'admin'.
-* Download the Movies dataset with `:play movies`, click the 'CREATE' statement, and hit the triangular "Run" button.

 ### 3. MariaDB